mrbelowski/r3e_crewchief_v3/README.txt

 Changelog
 ---------
+Version 3.3.0: Added separate damage thresholds for different car components; fixed fuel usage tracking in RaceRoom; disable pit detection on rolling starts; added first cut of brake locking and wheel spinning detection; added a load of driver names for online races.
+The version requires a new sound pack.

 Version 3.2.2: Spotter additions to disregard cars which aren't moving, or who's closing speed is too high; fixes to rolling starts; added distinct car classes each with their own brake and engine temp thresholds; added temp thresholds for different tyre types; added some more race start sounds.

 Version 3.2.1: Fixed missing tyre & brake temp updates; more damage handling improvements; reinstated PCars cut-track warnings (still not working very well); don't play flag messages in the pit lane; some other fixes and tweaks.
 No new sound pack for this version.